azukaar/Cosmos-Docs/src/content/docs/guides/constellation-vpn.md

 Constellation uses a P2P protocol to connect to your devices.
 This means that your devices will try to connect to each other directly.
 However, this is not always possible.
 For example, if you are behind a CGNAT, you will not be able to connect to your devices.
 In this case, you can use a lighthouse.
 A lighthouse is a device that is publicly accessible, and that will relay the request for you.
 You can think of it as some kind of "guide" for your requests.

-By default the traffic will not go through the lighthouse, but if the direct connection fails, it will relay the traffic, assuming you enabled the relay option.
+By default, the traffic will not go through the lighthouse, but if the direct connection fails, it will relay the traffic, assuming you enabled the relay option.

 ## CGNAT and various multi-server setups